Chainsaws brought in a revolution in tree cutting. Thanks to this tool, nowadays tree cutting has become highly efficient.

 This whole process will become a lot dangerous if your sharpener is unstable.

-So, place your sharpener on firm and rigid ground.
+So, place your sharpener on the firm and rigid ground.
 Make sure that it doesn’t move while operating.
 Also, see if the saw blade can be easily installed from your selected position.
 If you find any difficulty, then look for another position.

 Step 3: Install the Sharpening Stone